All full time students are required by the University to maintain health insurance coverage.

 - a plan carried by their parents, or

-- the group policy sponsored by the University, which is sold and administered through Consolidated Health Plan/Cigna.
+- the group policy sponsored by the University, which is sold and administered through Wellfleet-Cigna Health Plan.

-The current University-sponsored plan is described in the 2013-2014 plan brochures linked below.
-The 2013-2014 brochures will be available in early June.
-The plan will be fully compliant with federal regulation mandates and will offer preventative care.
+The current University-sponsored plan is described in the plan brochures linked below.
+The plan is fully compliant with federal regulation mandates and offers preventative care.
 We urge you to carefully read the brochure and compare with what your other coverage provides.

 Enrollment in the University-sponsored Insurance Plan

-The University uses what is called a "hard waiver" system to assure student health coverage.
-This means that full-time* students will be AUTOMATICALLY enrolled in and billed for the University-sponsored plan.
-If you want coverage under the University-sponsored plan, do nothing; you are automatically enrolled.
-(Part-time students who wish to enroll in the student health plan should contact 860-486-4535.)
+The University uses what is called a “hard waiver” system to assure student health insurance coverage.
+This means that most full-time students will be AUTOMATICALLY enrolled in and billed for the UCONN sponsored Student Health Insurance Plan (SHIP).

-It is strongly suggested that a review of your alternative coverage be conducted to determine payable benefits, by your carrier, for services performed at our facility.
+*NOTE* It is strongly suggested that a review of your alternative coverage be conducted to determine your plan’s payable benefits, for services performed at our facility.
 Many carriers have specific reimbursement rules related to out of area care or care rendered by out of network providers.
 In addition, many plans have high deductibles that may need to be met before any services will be considered payable.